Going to AWS re:Invent 2024?

 OpenShift includes source-to-image support that builds container images for you.
 It inspects your app’s source and produces an image that’s ready to deploy.
 OpenShift also has native integrations with other software delivery tools, such as Jenkins CI/CD pipelines.

 Several different OpenShift editions are available, including both cloud-hosted and self-managed versions.
 The basic OpenShift Kubernetes Engine is promoted as an enterprise Kubernetes distribution.
-The next step up is OpenShift Container Platform, adding support for serverless, CI/CD, GitOps, virtualization, and edge computing workloads.
-The final tier is Platform Plus which includes extra administration and security features for the most demanding situations.
+The next step up is the OpenShift Container Platform, adding support for serverless, CI/CD, GitOps, virtualization, and edge computing workloads.
+The final tier is Platform Plus, which includes extra administration and security features for the most demanding situations.

 openshift architecture